OpenDroneMap/docs/source/faq.rst

 Can I process two or more orthophoto GeoTIFFs to stitch them together?
 ----------------------------------------------------------------------

-No. ODM is a photogrammetric pipeline and orthophotos do not have the necessary camera information since the image has already been orthorectified.
+No. ODM is a photogrammetric pipeline and orthophotos do not have the necessary camera information since the images have already been orthorectified.
 Use another program such as `Hugin <http://hugin.sourceforge.net/>`_.

 *********
 Licensing